 Some other features

 In the Logs tab, you can watch as operations are being executed on our server, in a continuous, real-time scroll.

 We have several kinds of Alerts.

 Status, where you set up 2 emails to receive incident reports as they occur.
 The kinds of incidents reported are discussed above in API Status Tab.

 Capacity, where you set up one or more Capacity Alerts to warn you before your servers overflow on memory and CPU usage.
 As you can see, the threshold for each metric can be configured.
 Take a look at our tutorial on How to set up capacity alerts.

-Only Enterprise customers with dedicated servers can receive capacity alerts.
+Only plans with dedicated servers can receive capacity alerts.